sujanthakare/Todos/README.md

 Todos
 =====
-simple firefox applicaion with jquery and simple javascript without database
+simple firefox applicaion with AngularJs and bootstrap without database